mquinson/shutorial/README.md

 and other such constructs.
 But I should probably improve the infrastructure to translate the material before adding more exercises.

+## License

+2023 Copyright Martin Quinson.

+This tool is provided under the [GPLv3 license](LICENSE), or any higher version of the GPL license.

 # How does it work?

 ## Overview